Open Relating: Explore the Freedom, Face the Challenges

 It Is Not As Socially Acceptable As Monogamy

-You may find friends, colleagues and family members judging your choices, or even you as a person as a result of choosing to open relate.
-Many poly people are not comfortable to talk about all of their partners in social settings, talking about just one to fit in with the norm.
+You may find friends, colleagues, and family members judging your choices, or even you as a person as a result of choosing to be in relationship with more than one person.
+Many poly people are not comfortable talking about all of their partners in social settings, talking about just one to fit in with the norm.
 Leaving the others out in this way may feel uncomfortable, or lead to a sense of not being fully oneself.